As seen in Recycling Today – August 31, 2021

 “I can really only speculate on this, but I think the enhanced unemployment packages that we have federally could be contributing to the crisis based on what I’m hearing from some people,” he says.

-Now that the country is opening back up, Hudson says the biggest factor contributing to the ongoing labor issues in the waste and recycling industry is outside competition for the same labor force.
-Hudson describes it as the “Amazon effect,” in which companies in other industries, such as technology and retail, are offering more competitive salaries as well as benefits.
+Now that the country is opening back up, Leadpoint says the biggest factor contributing to the ongoing labor issues in the waste and recycling industry is outside competition for the same labor force.
+The company describes it as the “Amazon effect,” in which companies in other industries, such as technology and retail, are offering more competitive salaries as well as benefits.
 This means potential workers are switching industries for better opportunities.

 As a result of the hyper competitive landscape for hiring, Keegan says turnover rates also have increased dramatically.
 This is because municipalities and companies in the waste and recycling industry are speeding up their hiring processes to ensure that certain positions are filled only to have new hires leave shortly afterward for different jobs.

-Hudson says recyclers and waste haulers in the South have not been as hurt by the situation.
-He says this is because a majority of the industry in the South adapted quickly to the pandemic by improving hiring practices.
+For example, recyclers and waste haulers in the South have not been as hurt by the situation.
+This is because a majority of the industry in the South adapted quickly to the pandemic by improving hiring practices.

 Morris says WM’s operating costs have increased because when the country opened up earlier this year, processing volumes spiked, and fewer workers were available to handle it.
 However, he says the company overcame this issue by offsetting a portion of its workforce using new route optimization tools for trucks and artificial intelligence to help with sorting at material recovery facilities.